Hiking trails to the wine

 The most beautiful hiking holidays for the grape harvest

 Taste fine wines, try wonderful culinary delicacies and always be active on the most beautiful hiking routes across Europe.
 Our most beautiful hiking tours for the grape harvest promise this enjoyable holiday experience.
-Try the best wines of Styria on our walking holiday Styrian Volcanic Path, 8 days in Austria.
 Experience wine, hiking and ‘Törggelen’ on our hiking holiday on the South Tyrolean Wine & Alpine Pasture Trail, 7 days in Italy.
 Our walking holiday Picturesque Tuscany, 8 days guarantees colourful vineyards and wonderful wine.
 France is considered a real paradise among wine lovers.
 Find out for yourself on the hiking holiday Vineyards and Vosges Summits, 7 days or the walking holiday in Burgundy, 8 days.
 The multi-faceted hiking country of Germany also offers excellent types of wine, for example on the hiking holiday Moselle and Eifel Trail, 8 days.
 Out insider tip: In autumn, numerous autumn and wine festivals take place in this region.
 Here you can enjoy a good glass of Moselle wine after a long day of hiking.